Night Swim

-Night Swim is a 2024 American supernatural horror film written and directed by Bryce McGuire (in his feature directorial debut), and based on the 2014 short film of the same name by McGuire and Rod Blackhurst.
+Night Swim is a 2024 American supernatural horror film written and directed by Bryce McGuire, and based on the 2014 short film by McGuire and Rod Blackhurst.
 Starring Wyatt Russell and Kerry Condon, it follows a suburban family who discover that their backyard swimming pool is haunted by a malevolent entity.

 Jason Blum and James Wan produced the film under their Blumhouse Productions and Atomic Monster banners respectively, and this marks the first film from the two companies to be released following their merger on January 2, 2024.

 Night Swim was released in the United States by Universal Pictures on January 5, 2024.
 The film received negative reviews from critics and grossed over $54 million worldwide.

 Plot

 In 1992, a young girl, Rebecca Summers, goes out to her family pool one night to retrieve a toy boat belonging to Rebecca's terminally ill brother, Tommy.
 While Rebecca tries to get the boat, something in the pool pulls Rebecca underwater.

-In the present day, the Waller family—Ray, Eve, and children Izzy and Elliot—are seeking a new, permanent residence after Ray has been forced to retire from his baseball career due to multiple sclerosis.
+In the present day, the Waller family—Ray, Eve, and 14–15-year-old Izzy and 11-year-old Elliot—are seeking a new, permanent residence after Ray has been forced to retire from his baseball career due to multiple sclerosis.
 The Waller family decide to purchase a house with a swimming pool in the backyard, especially after hearing that the pool would be good for Ray's condition.
 Ray scratches his hand while working to clear out the pool in the back yard.
 When the pool maintenance personnel come to inspect the pool, the pool maintenance personnel reveal that the pool is essentially self-sustaining, taking its water from an underground spring in the area.

-The family cat, Cider goes missing.
-As Ray spends more time in the pool as part of his therapy, Ray's illness seems to go into remission.
+The family cat, Cider, goes missing.
+As Ray spends more time in the pool as part of his therapy, his illness seems to go into remission.
 However, Eve becomes concerned at the changes she sees in Ray.
 Izzy and Elliot each get attacked by something in the pool separately.
 During a pool party, the realtor, Kay, tells Eve about the previous owners' daughter Rebecca Summers drowning in the pool shortly before Ray seemingly forces a child underwater and almost drowns himself.
-Eve thinks this tragic event is attributed to a side-effect of Rays's illness, but the actual reason is the pool.
-Eve decides to leave the house but as the Waller family try to leave the house, Ray's condition gets worse.
+Eve thinks this tragic event is attributed to a side-effect of Ray's illness, but the actual reason is the pool.
+Eve decides to leave the house but as the Waller family try to leave, Ray's condition gets worse.